Keys for developing an RL-ready simulator

 - Steady-state timing: If a real-life process takes about 15 minutes to reach steady-state, the simulator must take this into account (doesn’t have to take 15 real minutes, but 15 “sim” minutes).
 The simulator can’t just suddenly reflect the new state, or the agent won’t have a realistic understanding of the impact of its actions on the environment.

 The use of simulators for training AI agents is critical to solving various complex RL problems.
 Also, selecting the correct simulator strategy for your system is very important when it comes to training performance, speed, and cost.

 Though simulators bring a lot of advantages for data scientists and engineers working on developing a system, you’ve to consider the pitfalls that emerge during carrying out the processes too.

 The Microsoft Project Bonsai platform helps enterprises to build a BRAIN (an AI model), connect the simulator of their choice, and finally train the brain to learn the desired behavior.
-Neal Analytics Autonomous Systems experts team has worked with Microsoft AI and Sberbank to develop a unique AI robot control system that moves heavy coin bags with an accuracy of 95% by leveraging the Microsoft Project Bonsai platform.
+Neal Analytics Autonomous Systems experts team has worked with Microsoft AI and a financial institution to develop an AI-controlled robotic arm for handling heavy coin bags with an accuracy of 95% by leveraging the Microsoft Project Bonsai platform.